Newsletter Sign Up

 We are now facing an epidemic of lower back disability in all western societies…and there is now sufficient evidence to demand the fundamental reappraisal of our basic strategy of management for low back pain.

 Hurt on the job?
-You’re not alone-millions of people are suffering from all type of job injuries ranging from the stress of working in a bad position to improper lifting or carrying to falls and other trauma.
+You’re not alone, millions of people are suffering from all type of job injuries ranging from the stress of working in a bad position to improper lifting or carrying, to falls and other trauma.
 Among the most common on-the-job injuries is spinal injury.

 That’s one of the reasons why 85 percent of the population will experience disabling low back pain at least once during their lives!
 That’s almost all of us.
 The problem is so bad that any one time, according to one researcher, 6.8% of the U.S. adult population is suffering from an episode of back pain lasting more than two weeks, with the estimated cost of lower back problems in the U.S. being over $50 billion a year.

-Workers’ compensation plans reveal that more than twice as many claims are filed for back “sprains and strains’ than any other category of injury.
+Workers’ compensation plans reveal that more than twice as many claims are filed for back “sprains and strains" than any other category of injury.
 Although 30% of all claims are for back problems, the chronic (long-term) nature of these conditions give rise to 60% of all compensation paid.

 The standard medical approach to back pain varies depending on the severity of the condition.
 Usually muscle relaxers, painkillers and rest are prescribed sometimes in conjunction with traction, diathermy, ultrasound, hot packs, cold packs and other procedures.

 Surgery may be resorted to if all else fails.
 The medical approach is at times necessary.
 Surgery, however, has its attendant problems.
 According to some studies, more than half of all spinal surgery for lower back problems should never have been performed.
 Many people who have had back surgery report a recurrence of their symptoms within a year or two of the operation and may return to the operating table.
-In some cases the surgery makes no difference whatever.
+In some cases the surgery makes no difference whatsoever.
 And in some cases it does give long-term relief.

 Chiropractic has been a blessing to millions with back problems, often saving them from pain, disability, drugs and surgery.
 And yet chiropractic is not a treatment for back problems.
 The chiropractor’s job is to make the spine healthier by correcting vertebral subluxations and relieving spinal nerve damage.
 This may make the difference between health and disability, comfort and pain.

-Claims from 10,000 cases (1985-86) showed: under standard medical care the patient was disabled for 59 days; under chiropractic: 39 days.
+Claims from 10,000 cases (1985-86) showed: under standard medical care, the patient was disabled for 59 days; under chiropractic: 39 days.
 Because of the shortened disability time, the average cost of chiropractic care was less than half that of medical care for the same conditions.

 A study of 3,062 back injury claims revealed chiropractic cost a fraction of what medical care would have cost.
 People under medical care returned to work after 21 days; those under chiropractic returned to work after 3 days.